-Throughout the term, the student will compose 7 Reading Reflections centered around the assigned module/week’s reading assignment.
-For some module/weeks, the student will respond to a particular skeptical claim challenging some aspect of that module/week’s reading.
-This is a chance to apply that module/week’s reading in an apologetic scenario.
-For other module/weeks, the student will be asked to pick out a quote (or point) from the reading and interact with it by offering analysis, explanation, etc. Each reading reflection must be 7–8 sentences and demonstrate course-related knowledge.
-(MLO: A, C, D)
+Throughout the term, the student will compose 7 Reading Reflections centered around the assigned Module: Week’s reading assignment.
+Students will respond to particular skeptical claims challenging various aspects of that Module: Week’s reading.
+This is a chance to apply that Module: Week’s reading in an apologetic scenario.
+For some of the reflections, students will have a chance to share what they have learned and how they have been challenged in their thinking.
+Each reading reflection must be at least 8 sentences and demonstrate course-related knowledge.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 1 other classmates thread.
 Each reply must be at least 200 words.